 “Disease will never be cured or eradicated by present materialistic methods, for the simple reason that disease in its origin is not material.
 Disease will never be truly eradicated except by spiritual and mental effort.”

-If you are a regular reader of my column, you will have heard this before: contrary to what some folks believe, I believe that disease does not drop into your lap “like a plague of locusts”. lllness comes for a reason, and in itself may actually be a positive opportunity to stop and examine one’s life, to get rid of an addiction or toxic lifestyle, or to turn from focus on strictly material matters to relationships, or to seek spiritual help or growth.
+Illness comes to us for a reason, and in itself may actually be a positive opportunity to stop and examine one’s life, to get rid of an addiction or toxic lifestyle, or to turn from focus on strictly material matters to relationships, or to seek spiritual help or growth.
 I will give you some examples, actual case studies of patients I have seen where I can illustrate this point.

 Love Your Disease

-I remember reading a book called “Love Your Disease” written by Australian doctor and naturopath John Harrison.
-I was a student at the time, and was recommended this book by one of my teachers.
+Years ago I read a book called “Love Your Disease”, by Australian doctor and naturopath John Harrison.
+I was a naturopathic student at the time, and was recommended this book by one of my teachers.
 It is a book that made me aware early in my clinical practice to always be aware of the mind and body connection when it comes to healing.
 Your thoughts, feelings, actions, beliefs and attitudes may be making you quite ill and even be preventing your recovery.
-But are you ready to explore your illness from this angle?
-You may be quite content taking your pills for symptoms, sometimes for many years on end.
-This action is positively reinforced by your GP that you would be wise to “continue with your medications”.
-Yet you may well be continuing on with the real cause of your malady, unaware that you will not get well until you make some real changes to your lifestyle, your diet or the underlying emotional hangups.

 Are You A Student Of Any Form Of Medicine?